carla-simulator/scenario_runner/README.md

 Challenge Evaluation
 ---------------------

-You can evaluate your own agents into a simulation of the CARLA challenge by following [this tutorial](Docs/challenge_evaluation.md)
+You can evaluate your own agents using a reproduction of the CARLA challenge by following [this tutorial](Docs/challenge_evaluation.md)